USCG HOLLYHOCK (WLB 214)

 Cosst Guard Cutter HOLLYHOCK (WLB 214) 225' Buoy TenderCoast Guard Cutter HOLLYHOCK (WAGL 220) 175' Buoy Tender

-USCGC HOLLYHOCK is a 225-foot, Juniper-class seagoing buoy tender.
-There are 16 ships in the class and HOLLYHOCK is the 14th ship produced.
-The keel of the ship was laid in 2002 by Marinette Shipbuilders in Wisconsin.
-The ship was commissioned in 2003 and originally homeported in Port Huron, Michigan.
-Currently she is in Baltimore, Maryland and she will sail to Honolulu, Hawaii via the Panama Canal.
+USCGC HOLLYHOCK (WLB 214) is a 225-foot, Juniper-class seagoing buoy tender, the 14th of 16 ships in this class.
+Her keel was laid in 2002 at Marinette Shipbuilders in Wisconsin, and she was commissioned in 2003.
+Initially homeported in Port Huron, Michigan, CGC HOLLYHOCK is currently undergoing a Major maintenance availability period in Baltimore, Maryland, and is preparing to embark on a journey to Honolulu, Hawaii, through the Panama Canal.

-HOLLYHOCK will be assuming the duties of CGC KUKUI (WLB 203), which is now located in Sitka, AK.
-In her 21 years working out of Honolulu, KUKUI’s crews have been a servicer of aids to navigation from the Hawaiian Islands to Midway and American Samoa.
-They have provided support to developing island nations by conducting bilateral fisheries law enforcement and continued the humanitarian mission of its predecessors to bring aid to our remote neighbors.
-KUKUI was sent off in 2018 in local style with a Hawaiian lei hanging from the bow and a blessing from a local Kahu, a Hawaiian priest, who wished them a safe journey as they set sail for new waters.
+The CGC HOLLYHOCK will be taking over the duties of USCGC KUKUI (WLB 203), which is now based in Sitka, Alaska.
+For over 21 years, CGC KUKUI served out of Honolulu, supporting navigation aids throughout the Hawaiian Islands, Midway, and American Samoa.
+The vessel’s crew also contributed to regional efforts in fisheries law enforcement and provided humanitarian assistance to remote Pacific islands.
+In 2018, CGC KUKUI was given a traditional Hawaiian sendoff with a lei draped over her bow and a blessing from a local Kahu, a Hawaiian priest, who wished her crew safe travels as they sailed toward new assignments.